-Desired performance outcome Requirement Guidelines Where addressed in this EIS (d) a table of the proposed mitigation measures for the project (excluding any mitigation measures that are built into the physical layout and design of the project and captured in the project description); and Appendix R (Compilation of environmental mitigation measures) (e) any supporting information, including any detailed technical reports prepared by specialists Appendix D to Appendix Q
+Desired Performance Outcome Requirement Guidelines 4.
+Key Appendices The EIS must include the following appendices: (a) a SEARs table, identifying the sections and subsections where the SEARs have been addressed in the EIS and in the specialist assessment reports; (b) a statutory compliance table, identifying where the relevant statutory requirements have been addressed in the EIS; (c) a community engagement table, identifying where the issues raised by the community during engagement have been addressed in the EIS; (d) a table of the proposed mitigation measures for the project (excluding any mitigation measures that are built into the physical layout and design of the project and captured in the project description); and (e) any supporting information, including any detailed technical reports prepared by specialists.